-4. The Petitioner Seeks Exemption From The Requirements Of Section 91.121.
+3. Envision Seeks Exemption From The Requirements Of Section 91.121.

-Section 91.121, entitled Altimeter settings, subsection (a), states the following, in relevant part:
+Section 91.121, entitled Altimeter settings, subsection (a), states the following, in part:

-- (a) Each person operating an aircraft shall maintain the cruising altitude or flight level of that aircraft, as the case may be, by reference to an altimeter that is set, when operating- - (1) Below 18,000 feet MSL, to-- - (i) The current reported altimeter setting of a station along the route and within 100 nautical miles of the aircraft; - (ii) If there is no station within the area prescribed in paragraph (a)(1)(i) of this section, the current reported altimeter setting of an appropriate available station; or - (iii) In the case of an aircraft not equipped with a radio, the elevation of the departure airport or an appropriate altimeter setting available before departure; - 5.
-The Petitioner Seeks Exemption From The Requirements Of Section 91.151(a)(1).
+- (a) Each person operating an aircraft shall maintain the cruising altitude or flight level of that aircraft, as the case may be, by reference to an altimeter that is set, when operating-- - (1) Below 18,000 feet MSL, to-- - (i) The current reported altimeter setting of a station along the route and within 100 nautical miles of the aircraft; - (ii) If there is no station within the area prescribed in paragraph (a)(1)(i) of this section, the current reported altimeter setting of an appropriate available station; or - (iii) In the case of an aircraft not equipped with a radio, the elevation of the departure airport or an appropriate altimeter setting available before departure.

-Section 91.151, entitled Fuel requirements for flight in VFR conditions, subsection (a)(1), states the following:
+4. Envision Seeks Exemption From The Requirements Of Section 91.151(b).

-- (a) No person may begin a flight in an airplane under VFR conditions unless (considering wind and forecast weather conditions) there is enough fuel to fly to the first point of intended landing and, assuming normal cruising speed-- - (1) During the day, to fly after that for at least 30 minutes[.]
+Section 91.151, entitled Fuel requirements for flight in VFR conditions, subsection (b), states the following:

-6. The Petitioner Seeks Exemption From The Requirement Of Section 91.405(a).
+(b) No person may begin a flight in a rotorcraft under VFR conditions unless (considering wind and forecast weather conditions) there is enough fuel to fly to the first point of intended landing and, assuming normal cruising speed, to fly after that for at least 20 minutes.

-Section 91.405, entitled Maintenance required, subsection (a), states the following:
+5. Envision Seeks Exemption From The Requirement Of Section 91.405(a).

-Each owner or operator of an aircraft-
+Section 91.405, entitled Maintenance required, subsection (a), states the following: Each owner or operator of an aircraft-